NixOS/rfcs/rfcs/0093-rfc-categories.md

 - Feature RFCs
   - Anything that is currently covered by the RFC process and does not better fit into any of the other two categories.

+Authors are advised to choose the most prevalent category for their classification.
+For example, if an informational RFC requires some changes to the community infrastructure, but still mainly proposes an experiment, it would go into the "informationl" category.

 This RFC is accompanied by commits that implement it.
 Please refer to them for the detailed design.